CmdrCody51/OctoPrint-Parametric-Macros/LinuxScripts/README.md

     This command tacks on more layer operations onto the end of the Layer.data file to expand the array.
   </li>
 </ul>
-All of these are inserted into my Gcode file from a post processor script of my <br><br>
+All of these are inserted into my Gcode file from a post processor script of my slicer.<br>

 > Note: <br>
 The file <b>OctoStatus.sh</b> is used with the <b>OctoPrint</b> config.yaml Events call back.